Meet The Team

 For fun and relaxation, Jon travels abroad with his wife and daughter, plays with his dog Jack, and watches professional sports and movies.
 He and his wife also enjoy hosting parties for his international students and attending their graduation ceremonies each May.

-Transition Coaches (First-Year Initiatives Division) Heading link
+Transition Coaches Heading link

 Felix is a first-generation college graduate from Northern Illinois University, where he received a B.A. in Sociology and a M.S. in Education with a concentration in Higher Education and Student Affairs.
 As first-generation college student, Felix experienced an extremely difficult time navigating higher education and came across many challenges.
 To persevere he had to push himself outside of his comfort zone to find his support system at NIU and ask for help when needed.
 Felix wants to use his experiences to advise students to make wiser decisions about their higher education, and reach their fullest potential, while also considering their future goals.
 Felix believes it is important for him to meet students where they are at in their college transition process and identify the support that is needed.
 He strongly feels that not every student is going to need the same type of support as others.
 Therefore, he strives build authentic relationships with his students to develop trust and allow him the opportunity to understand where the support is needed for that student.
 Felix is extremely excited to serve as a Transition Coach at UIC and is looking forward to supporting student during their transition to UIC.